Rafael Arnaiz Barón: Biography

 Once he graduated from high school in 1930 he sought a deeper commitment to Jesus Christ which began in 1930.
 As a graduation present, he spent his summer vacation with his uncle Leopoldo and his aunt María who were the Duke and Duchess of Maqueda at their residence near Ávila.
 It marked the beginning of a deep and lasting friendship among them.
 At their encouragement he made his first contact that September with the Trappists of San Isidro de Dueñas in Palencia.
 He was attracted to the silence and was attracted to the Gregorian chant such as the Salve Regina that was sung at Compline.
 On 15 April 1934 - having finished his architectural studies he entered the order as a postulant and then became a novice; he was convinced that this was his true religious calling.

-He suffered from a severe case of diabetes mellitus which developed four months after his entering the convent and was diagnosed on 26 May 1934.
+He suffered from a severe case of type I diabetes mellitus which developed four months after his entering the convent and was diagnosed on 26 May 1934.
 The saddened and perplexed novice was forced to rest at home for a few months before returning, which he did three successive times from 1935 through 1937 at the height of the Spanish Civil War (one occasion was from 29 September to 6 December 1936 and again from 7 February to 15 December 1937).
 He was called into the armed forces but was declared unfit for active service.
 On his final return to the convent - due to his medical condition - he was obliged to enter as a conventual oblate instead of as a monk, taking a lower place and living on the margins of the order; this circumstance revealed his intense vocational commitment.
 He received the habit on 17 April 1938 prior to his death and between December 1937 to April 1938 he had written 33 letters.

 Death

 On 22 April 1938, he suffered a high fever and became delirious at times due to that ailment; he saw his father for the last time on 21 April.
-He died from diabetes on 26 April 1938.
+He died from type I diabetes complications on 26 April 1938.
 His remains were relocated in 1965 and for the final time on 13 November 1972 into a small chapel.
 Pope John Paul II, on 19 August 1989 at World Youth Day in Santiago de Compostela, proposed him as a model for adolescents.